 \\CLOSING COSTS AND EXPENSES. \\We will advance and pay the closing costs and expenses ("Closing Costs") incurred by us in connection with the review, due diligence and closing of the Plan, up to a total maximum of \$2,000.00 unless otherwise agreed in writing by Borrower and Lender.
 Closing Costs would include any fees and expenses associated with an appraisal or AVM (Automated Valuation Model), title search and/or title insurance premiums, survey, inspections, flood certification, environmental investigation or audit, wire transfers, overnight delivery and recording documents as well as attorney's fees associated with closing the Plan and securing a lien on your home.
 Any Closing Costs in excess of \$2,000.00 must be paid by you.
-Should you cancel, close or otherwise terminate the Plan within three years of the date you sign the Credit Agreement and Disclosure for the Plan, for any reason, you must reimburse us for the Closing Costs we paid according to the following schedule: 100 percent of Closing Costs to be reimbursed by you will be added to the outstanding balance of the Plan and be secured by your home.
-The charges related to Closing Costs will be listed on the "Disbursement Request and Authorization" you will sign in connection with the Plan.
+Should you cancel, close or otherwise terminate the Plan within three years of the date you sign the Credit Agreement and Disclosure for the Plan, for any reason, you must reimburse us for the Closing Costs we paid.
+The amount of the Closing Costs will be listed on the "Disbursement Request and Authorization" you will sign in connection with the Plan.
 The amount of the Closing Costs paid by us will be acknowledged by you on the "Closing Costs Waiver Certificate" attached to the Credit Agreement and Disclosure for the Plan.